MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 6. Identify devices using client certificates (optional).
     1. Go to the settings cog and choose **Device identification**.
-    2. Upload a root certificate.
+    2. Upload one or more root or intermediate certificates.

     3. After the certificate is uploaded, you can create access policies and session policies based on **Device tag** and **Valid client certificate**.